 As a rehabilitative LPN, some of your job duties may include coordinating activities for the client to best suit their needs.
 This will also include following up with each therapy that the client is attending: speech, physical, occupational, etc. Other duties include taking vital signs, administering medication, recording intake and output, extensive charting, wound care, etc.

 There usually isn't any special training that needs to be given to an LPN who is interested in working as a rehab nurse.
 Places of employment include hospitals, clinics, and home care.
-Each of these will have their own set of requirements and training.
+Each of these will have its own set of requirements and training.

 If you are interested in working as a nurse in gerontology, then you can find positions at a nursing home, doctor’s office, clinic, or home health care agency.
 This is a great field to utilize your skilled nursing qualities, as they are often used many times.
-Compared to rehab nursing, gerontology nursing usually uses more “hands on” nursing.
+Compared to rehab nursing, gerontology nursing usually uses more “hands-on” nursing.
 In rehab care, the idea is to promote the patient’s ability to learn how to do things themselves.
 But in gerontology, you are likely to have patients who are fully capable of doing almost everything themselves to patients who require a lot more nursing care.

 Once you become an LPN and you decide to further your education, see what types of BSN careers are available to you.